-- T1A Frequent and severe grazing with the change in fire frequency, drought, and other significant impacts to the herbaceous cover force this transition. - T1B Fire, drought, and other major disturbances with a seed source present aid in this transition. - T2A Continued frequent and severe use patterns, significant soil disturbance, drought, and other catastrophic events with a seed source present will transition this site to the Invaded State. - R3A An integrated weed management plan with a native seeding and long-term prescribed grazing aids the transition of this site. - T4A Lack of management, continued disturbance, failure of a reclamation process, or catastrophic events with seed source present will transition this community to the invaded state.
+- T1A Frequent and severe grazing with the change in fire frequency, drought, and other significant impacts to the herbaceous cover force this transition. - T1B Significant soil disturbance, drought, and other catastrophic events with a seed source present will transition this site to the Invaded State. - T2A Continued frequent and severe use patterns, significant soil disturbance, drought, and other catastrophic events with a seed source present will transition this site to the Invaded State. - R3A An integrated weed management plan with a native seeding and long-term prescribed grazing aids the transition of this site.

+T4A - Lack of management, continued disturbance, failure of a reclamation process, or catastrophic events with seed source present will transition this community to the invaded state.